NoneGG/aredis/docs/source/api_reference.rst

 ConnectionPools manage a set of Connection instances. coredis ships with two types of Connections.
 The default, Connection, is a normal TCP socket based connection.
-The UnixDomainSocketConnection allows for clients running on the same device as the server to connect via a unix domain socket.
-To use a UnixDomainSocketConnection connection, simply pass the unix_socket_path argument, which is a string to the unix domain socket file.
-Additionally, make sure the unixsocket parameter is defined in your redis.conf file.
+The :class:`~coredis.connection.UnixDomainSocketConnection` allows for clients running on the same device as the server to connect via a unix domain socket.
+To use a :class:`~coredis.connection.UnixDomainSocketConnection` connection, simply pass the :paramref:`~coredis.Redis.unix_socket_path` argument, which is a string to the unix domain socket file.

+Additionally, make sure the parameter is defined in your redis.conf file.
 It's commented out by default.

 .. code-block:: python